 Art-Based Perceptual Ecology

-Dr. Lee Ann Woolery is a researcher, interdisciplinary scholar, practicing artist, and educator of over 30 years.
-With a focus on divergent ways of knowing, she pioneered Art-Based Perceptual Ecology (ABPE), a unique transdisciplinary approach to studying changes in ecological systems.
+Dr. Lee Ann Woolery is a transdisciplinary researcher, scholar, educator, and a practicing artist of over 30 years.
+With a focus on divergent ways of knowing, she pioneered Art-Based Perceptual Ecology (ABPE), an integrative research approach to studying changes in ecological systems.

-"Making images through Art-Based Perceptual Ecology practices brings one to an awareness of the patterns found at multiple scales in the landscape.
-The land's patterns, known as the codes of the land's communication system, when revealed, yield the language of place or stories in the land.
+"Making images when engaged in Art-Based Perceptual Ecology protocols brings one to an awareness of the patterns found at multiple scales in the landscape.
+The land's patterns, known as the codes of the land's communication system, when revealed, yield the language or vernacular of place.
 The ability to read the patterns provides one with clues to the evolutionary history of the landscape."
-(Woolery, L.A.)
+(Woolery, L.A.
+1998)

-Read about Art-Based Perceptual Ecology in my article "Knowing the language of place through the arts" located on the Johns Hopkins University website or send your request with your contact information to me in the contact form HERE.
+Read about Art-Based Perceptual Ecology in my article "Knowing the language of place through the arts" located on the Johns Hopkins University website or send your request for this article to me with your contact information in the contact form HERE.

 In my next image, I focus on form and shape, color and line; primary design elements found in nature.
 In this oil pastel painting, you begin to see how ABPE offers a language that codifies my embodied experience.